 Cellars

 Repair category -

-Notes Not applicable.
+Notes N/A

-Electricity

-Repair category 2

-Notes The installation is of an older and mixed type.
+Repair category 2 Notes The fuse box is an old style unit.
+The odd power outlet has been positioned within the skirting boards, which is short of current best practice.
+The odd section of older cable was noted.
 The trade bodies governing electrical installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once every five years, by a competent Electrician.
-Re-wiring would be best.
+The electrical wiring system should therefore be checked, tested and upgraded if necessary by an NIC/EIC Registered electrician.
+Any recommendations made with regard to the safety of the installation should be undertaken.
+Some upgrading including replacement of the fuse box will be recommended.

+Gas

+Repair category 1

-1 The trade bodies governing gas installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.
-A section of old lead gas pipe was noted by the meter and this might be best
+Notes The trade bodies governing gas installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.
+The gas system should therefore be checked and tested by a Gas Safe registered contractor.